-The Hunter Valley (NSW) is a special place, steeped in Aboriginal and settler history and a dynamic wine region with 150+ vineyards and cellar doors.
-The Hunter Valley offers wine and food experiences to the max, whatever your taste.
+The Hunter Valley, north of Sydney in NSW is a wine region with 150+ vineyards and cellar doors.
+Historic and dynamic, The Hunter Valley offers wine and food experiences to the max, whatever your taste.
 Sydney-siders and locals are lucky in that they can keep coming back for more – and they do!
-The Hunter Valley’s traditional grapes are Semillon and Shiraz, but you’ll find all kinds of wine here including organic and hand-crafted.
+The traditional grapes are Semillon and Shiraz, but you’ll find many varietals here plus organic and hand-crafted wines.

-Wine-making in the Hunter doesn’t always mean using grapes grown here – a prickly issue with wine writers – but purists will be pleased to know that there are many passionate vignerons committed to delivering the true taste of the local terroir.
-If the wines are varied then so is the cuisine, with a wide range of restaurants, cafes, dessert bars, delicatessens, cheese and chocolate-makers.
-In fact the world is your oyster (yes, those too) in the Hunter Valley where a rich seam of restaurants offers top-flight dining at cellar doors, hotels, resorts and special places in-between.
+Wine-making in the Hunter doesn’t always mean using grapes grown here.
+It can be a prickly issue with wine buffs, but purists will be pleased to know that there are many passionate vignerons committed to delivering the true taste of the local terroir.
+If the wines are varied then so is the cuisine at top-flight restaurants, cafes, dessert bars, delis, cheese and chocolate-makers.

 This is serious food and wine country but there’s also much more to the Hunter.
 Golfers are spoiled for choice with championship courses, couples come for romantic weekends and weddings are BIG business.
 Girlfriends enjoy getaways laced with food, fun and treatments at the choice of spas.
-Hipsters track down style.
-Biking, hiking, horse riding, 4WD tours and rewarding drives are just some of the activities.
+Hipsters track down stylish cellar doors, and biking, hiking, horse riding, 4WD tours plus rewarding drives are some of the activities.

-The Hunter is sophisticated, staging big-name concerts and hosting international conferences as effortlessly as it welcomes couples and independent visitors (or groups) from all over the world.
-Many come to chill in a peaceful hideaway, wine-lovers discover new labels and releases every time they visit and families love the wide open spaces and kid-friendly attractions including the Hunter Valley Zoo.
+The Hunter is sophisticated, staging big-name concerts and hosting international conferences as effortlessly as it welcomes couples and visitors from all over the world.
+Many come to chill in a peaceful hideaway and wine-lovers discover new labels and releases every time they visit.
+Families love the wide open spaces and kid-friendly attractions including the Hunter Valley Zoo.

-The one really surprising thing for first-timers is that the Hunter Valley wine country’s central Pokolbin, so famous for its generous helpings of the good life, is not an actual town.
-It’s nearby Cessnock on the southern edge of wine country that has banks, supermarkets, laundry, petrol/diesel and local produce at Wollombi Road Providore.
-There’s a community arts centre, hotel/pubs including The Royal Oak/
+The surprising thing is that central Pokolbin, so famous for its generous helpings of the good life, is not an actual town.
+It’s nearby Cessnock on the southern edge of wine country that has banks, supermarkets, laundry, petrol/diesel.
+Find local produce at Wollombi Road Providore, cafes, and a performing arts centre.

-The main drag through wine country is Broke Road, stretching from just past the Hunter Valley Visitor Centre on Wine Country Drive to Broke, with a maze of wineries and attractions in-between.
-The distinctive Hungerford Hill cellar door and renowned Muse Restaurant are first on the left.
-At the central focal point where Broke Road meets McDonald’s Road is the contemporary Roche Tempus Two complex with cellar doors, bars, restaurants and a cheese shop, its design and decor setting the tone for the Hunter’s contemporary edge.
+The main drag through wine country is Broke Road.
+Stretching from just past the Hunter Valley Visitor Centre on Wine Country Drive to Broke, find a swag of wineries and attractions in-between.
+At the central focal point where Broke Road meets McDonald’s Road, the contemporary Roche Estate complex includes cellar doors, bars, restaurants and a cheese shop.
 The Hermitage Road Cycleway is a 10 kilometre trail along Hermitage Road with a dozen cellar doors to visit.
 Chocoholics will love the Hunter’s chocolate shops including the Hunter Valley Chocolate Company and Cocoa Nib.

-Top tip: Pick up a map from your accommodation or the Visitor Centre to help plot your course.
+Top tip: Pick up a map from your accommodation or the Visitor Centre to help plan your travels.

 Start with these Hunter Valley Itineraries